 Send requested information to the RM or HHSC three business days prior to the scheduled recovery plan meeting.
 This information includes, but is not limited to the following:

-Updates regarding member condition;
+updates regarding member condition;

-Sharing relevant authorizations, such as an authorization or provider contact information when an HCBS-AMH member receives Community First Choice (CFC) services;
+sharing relevant authorizations, such as an authorization or provider contact information when an HCBS-AMH member receives Community First Choice (CFC) services;

-Upcoming MCO service coordinator face-to-face appointments and/or scheduled dates for telephonic contacts with the member; and
+upcoming MCO service coordinator face-to-face appointments and/or scheduled dates for telephonic contacts with the member; and

-Relevant member treatment documents as requested by the RM or HHSC.
+relevant member treatment documents as requested by the RM or HHSC.

 Respond to ad-hoc requests from the RM or HHSC with "urgent" in the subject line within one business day.